• Skip to main content

 • Wear and tear on a property can be higher with student HMOs than might otherwise be the case.

-• Bills are usually included with the rent, as with other types of HMOs.
-This can be problematic in times of high utility costs.
+• Bills are usually included with the rent, as with other types of HMOs, although this can be problematic in times of high utility costs, if tenants spend alot of time in the property and use more utilities like electricity and heating than the average tenant.

 • There is competition from university halls and privately run student accommodation blocks in some student towns and cities.
 This has reduced the demand for student HMOs in some places.

 • Student HMOs can have unavoidable void periods in the summer when students often go back home.
-There may be no rental income during this period.
-(Higher rents for the rest of this year may make up for it, however.)
+Depending on local competition and how tenancies are run, there may be no rental income during this period.

 • The standard of accommodation needed in a student HMO is higher than in the past.
 This is both to meet student (and parent) expectations and to stay competitive with other types of student accommodation.
-For example, students often expect contemporary decor, well-equipped accommodation and superfast broadband.
+For example, students often expect contemporary decor, large bedrooms, the latest in entertainment systems and superfast broadband.

 The Size of the Student Accommodation Market